simetenn/uncertainpy/docs/source/examples/interneuron.rst

 the dorsal lateral geniculate nucleus `Halnes et al., 2011`_.
-Since the model is in implemented in NEURON, the original model can be used directly with Uncertainpy with the use of :ref:`NeuronModel <neuron>`.
+Since the model is in implemented in NEURON, the original model can be used directly with Uncertainpy with the use of :ref:`NeuronModel <neuron_model>`.
 The code for this case study is found in :download:`/examples/interneuron/uq_interneuron.py <../../../examples/interneuron/uq_interneuron.py>`.
-To be able to run this example you require both the Neuron model, as well as the interneuron model saved in a folder ``/interneuron_modelDB/``.
+To be able to run this example you require both the NEURON simulator, as well as the interneuron model saved in a folder ``/interneuron_model/``.

 .. _NEURON: https://www.neuron.yale.edu/neuron/
 .. _Halnes et al., 2011: http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002160